whosonfirst/whosonfirst-www/www/blog/2018/02/20/wof-in-a-box-part3/index.md

 [API](/blog/2017/04/04/whosonfirst-api/), to provide an abbreviated set of features – a sort of "Who's On First Lite" – for people who aren't in a position to set up more complicated databases like Elasticsearch.

-There's still some heavy-lifting and hoop-jumping to complete before it's possible but that is the goal.
+There's still some heavy-lifting and hoop-jumping to complete before any of this is possible but that is the goal.

 ![](images/wof-jetway-2.jpg)